uhasker/getting-things-done-in-next-js/src/chapter1/08-basic-datastructures.md

 console.log(Array.isArray([1, 2, 3])); // true
 console.log(Array.isArray('123')); // false
 ```

+> `Array.isArray` is a static method.
+> We talked about static methods in the section on classes.

 You can create an array from an object with `Array.from`.
 To successfully use `Array.from` the object must be _convertible to an array_.